MLeall/enigma/README.md

 # Enigma Machine Encryption Project

-This project aims to create a website that emulates the famous Enigma machine encryption method used during World War II.
-The website will allow users to encrypt and decrypt their messages using the same algorithm as the original Enigma machine.
+This project aims to emulate the famous Enigma machine encryption method used during World War II.
+It will allow users to encrypt and decrypt their messages using the same (or closest as possible) algorithm as the original Enigma machine.

-## Features
+## Features and ideas

 1. Emulate the original Enigma machine encryption method.
-2. Web interface for easy use of the algorithm.
-3. Allow users to input their own settings, such as rotor positions and plugboard configurations.
+2. Allow users to input their own settings, such as rotor positions and plugboard configurations.
-4. Option to save encrypted messages in a file.
+3. Option to save encrypted messages in a file.

-## Technology Used

-This project uses Git version control system to manage code changes, and will be written in the programming language of your choice.
+4. Future plans to use `tkinter` for GUI.
+5. Future plans to create a web interface for easy use of the algorithm.

 ## Attention

-Be sure to check 'requirements.txt' to install all needed.
+Be sure to check 'requirements.txt'.